BFHUI-Network/FruitPHP/README.md

 # Develop Plan

-Commit Frist code and develop really slowly.
+Commit First code and develop really slowly.
 I'm a pupil, I haven't lots of time for it.